Massey University Doctoral Scholarship Regulations

 · lack of satisfactory academic progress in the candidate’s approved programme of research, or,

 · breach by the candidate of any of Massey University's rules or regulations.

 Doctoral scholarships may be held in conjunction with other scholarships, bursaries, awards and prizes, up to the value of $18,000 per annum.
 The doctoral scholarship will reduce commensurably with co-tenure above $18,000 per annum.

 Full-time candidates in receipt of a doctoral scholarship are expected to engage in 40-50 hours per week of study, but may be employed on a part-time basis of up to 500 hours per annum.
 Part-time candidates in receipt of a doctoral scholarship are expected to engage in 20-30 hours per week of study, but may be employed up to 1500 hours per annum.

-Candidates who change enrolment from part-time to full-time or visa-versa must inform the University of Scholarships Committee who will consider each application on a case-by-case basis, seeking financial approval from the Finance Manager, Office of the Provost, for the continuation of the scholarship.
+Candidates who change enrolment from part-time to full-time or visa-versa must inform the USC who will consider each application on a case-by-case basis.
 Candidates are only eligible for the sum total of the scholarship ($75,000).
-A change in status does not guarantee a continuation of the scholarship.
+A change in status does not guarantee continuation of the scholarship.